 - In January 2019, Google copped a $57M fine from French regulators.
 They alleged that the multi-billion dollar search giant was not being transparent regarding how personal information was being collected.
 They also claimed that Google was failing to properly obtain consent for personalised advertisements.
 On the back of this, a few months later Ireland’s Data Protection Commission voiced plans into an examination of whether Google’s Ad exchange marketplace violated GDPR when handling user data.

-- Companies are aiming to sysnthesis the collection and analysis of data and automate responses to common issues using SOAR (Security Orchestration, Automation and Response) tools.
-The acquisition spree kicked off in March 2019 when Palo Alto Networks brought Demisto for $560M in order to automate customer’s security options through leveraging articfical intelligence and machine learning.
+- Companies are aiming to synthesis the collection and analysis of data and automate responses to common issues using SOAR (Security Orchestration, Automation and Response) tools.
+The acquisition spree kicked off in March 2019 when Palo Alto Networks brought Demisto for $560M in order to automate customer’s security options through leveraging artificial intelligence and machine learning.

 - In November, 2019, a peak financial regulator warned Australian banks to expect a tougher approach to security in response to their poor cyber hygiene.
 Within the four months following the new regulation where they have to disclose any data breaches, Australian banks saw a total of 36 data breaches.
 This also follows a Melbourne woman in a major fraud syndicate being charged for stealing the identities of thousands of customers of superannuation funds.